aiofc-nx/hl8-saas-platform-turborepo/forks/hybrid-archi/README.md

   updateUserEmail(newEmail: Email): void {
     this._user.updateEmail(newEmail);
     this.addDomainEvent(
+      new UserEmailUpdatedEvent(
+        this.id,
+        this.version,
-      new UserEmailUpdatedEvent(this.id, this.version, this.tenantId, newEmail.value)
+        this.tenantId,
+        newEmail.value,
+      ),
     );
   }